leonmartin/correction_marks/marks.md

 ## Float Marks

 Float marks are a specific type of marks for annotating floating elements like figures, tables, listings and so on.
-Floating marks are always entered on the right side of the floating element.
+Float marks are always entered on the right side of the floating element.
 When multiple float marks refer to words in the same floating element they are stacked sideways in arbitrary order.

 ## Other Marks